mountain-pass/hooked/_CONFIG.md

 ## `scripts:` (optional)

+Organises `$cmd` object, into a named hierarchy.

-The `scripts` object takes any number of child descendant objects, using the `key` hierarchy as the script path.
+The `scripts` object takes any number of child descendant objects, using the `key` as the script path.

 The object's descendant values, must eventually end with [`$cmd`](#cmd) objects - which allows the user to execute a predefined script.